-One of the oldest restaurants in town, it is the perfect place to celebrate special events such as birthdays and/or anniversaries.
+One of the oldest restaurants in town, it is the perfect place to celebrate special events, such as birthdays and anniversaries.

 The Italian restaurant has an elegant dining room that feels instantly cozy and is ideal for a romantic date.

-This restaurant serves some authentic Italian food based on the family traditions and secret recipes.
+This restaurant serves some authentic Italian food based on family traditions and secret recipes.

-When you are there, don’t forget to try their famous Veal Saltimbocca, which is served with freshly made fettuccine.
+While there, don’t forget to try their famous Veal Saltimbocca, served with freshly made fettuccine.

 The Yale Collection of Musical Instruments is a part of the Yale School of Music, located on Hillhouse Avenue.

-It was started with Morris Steinert with his collection of historic musical instruments.
+It started with Morris Steinert with his collection of historical musical instruments.

 Belle Skinner and Emil Herrmann later enlarged the collection of instruments at the Yale Collection of Musical Instruments.

-This museum houses a large variety of musical instruments such as clavichords, harpsichords, pianos, and organs, as well as historic wind instruments.
+This museum houses a large variety of musical instruments, such as clavichords, harpsichords, pianos, organs, and historical wind instruments.